 Section 194.014, Florida Statutes requires that taxpayers who file a petition from the VAB make a partial tax payment before the date of delinquency which is April 1 (For example: before April 1, 2016, for 2015 taxes).
 If the petitioner fails to make the payment required by this subsection, the VAB is required to deny the petition.
-A link to the taxpayer information sheet can be found under " VAB links” on this website.
+A link to the taxpayer information sheet can be found under Value Adjustment Board Links at the bottom of the page.

 Hearing dates are also noticed on the Board of County Commissioners' Meeting Agendas.
 For questions regarding hearing dates or times, please contact Alison Holland at 863-534-6502 or firstname.lastname@example.org.